redmer/rdf-geopackage/README.md

 Work with large GeoPackages by limiting the output features, output tables and binary values:

-- `--bounding-box` limits the the output features to those in this area (default CRS: WGS84)
+- `--bbox` limits the the output features to those in this area (default CRS: WGS84)
-- `--bounding-box-crs` indicates the CRS for the aforementioned bounding box.
+- `--bbox-crs` indicates the CRS for the aforementioned bounding box.
 Supply a EPSG code (web lookup with EPSG.io) or a projection WKT.
 - `--only-layers` limits which feature layers (or attribute tables!) are output.
 - `--include-binary-values` overrides the default of skipping binary values.
 These will be base64 encoded string values with a `^^xsd:base64Binary` data type.
 NULL values are never output.